UCL-INGI/interactive-syllabus/README.md

 ```
 This will insert the INGInious task referred by `task-id` in the syllabus page.

-To run a syllabus instance locally, run the `interactive-syllabus` command.
+To run a syllabus instance locally, run the `syllabus-webapp` command.

 # WSGI